demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 ### 2.0.0
 - Enemies no longer play voice lines when dead
-- Removed some unecessary logs
+- Removed some unnecessary logs
 - Added Masked and Nutcracker to the config

 ### 1.0.8